AngloGold Ashanti Limited (AU) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in AngloGold Ashanti Limited (NYSE: AU) Right Now?

-The price-to-earnings ratio for AngloGold Ashanti Limited (NYSE: AU) is above average at 187.96x.
-The 36-month beta value for AU is also noteworthy at 0.69.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”
+AngloGold Ashanti Limited (NYSE: AU) has a higher price-to-earnings ratio of 174.73x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.74.
+Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 1 as “sell.”

 Top 5 AI Stocks to Buy for 2023